 Section 2.
-The University will offer all bargaining unit faculty members training regarding unlawful discrimination at multiple times at every university work location (e.g., Eugene, Portland, Charleston) during the months of September and October.
+The University will offer all bargaining unit faculty members training regarding unlawful discrimination.
 A bargaining unit faculty member shall complete any training regarding unlawful discrimination that is required by the University.
 Bargaining unit faculty members will ordinarily be required to complete training regarding unlawful discrimination no more frequently than once every five years.